man and woman in business jet

 3. Minimizing your time in the market.
 Every day an aircraft sits on the market, or that you haven’t acquired the airplane you need, costs you money and reduces your opportunities.
 Brokers minimize time on the market for sellers with marketing campaigns and sales strategies that get noticed by agents of qualified buyers.
 Meanwhile, buyers don’t waste time on dead-end deals, and worthwhile transactions are efficiently negotiated and consummated.
 In fact, brokers often buy or sell aircraft that are never publicly listed for sale.
 Without a broker, you won’t have access to this “off-market.”

 4. Facilitating international transactions.
-The business aviation market has gone global in recent years, with almost half of new aircraft delivered outside the U.S. That means your best candidate aircraft or sales prospect could be almost anywhere, and the transaction may require approvals from regulatory authorities and financial institutions across multiple borders.
+Of the new deliveries of business jets and turboprops in 2023: 72% were delivered to buyers in the US, 28% were delivered outside the US.
+Your best candidate aircraft or sales prospect could be almost anywhere, and the transaction may require approvals from regulatory authorities and financial institutions across multiple borders.
 Just establishing a clear title for an aircraft can be challenging in many parts of the world.
 Without a broker’s knowledge of international transactions, registration requirements, and onsite contacts, these deals could never get done.

 5. Adding long-term value.
 A broker’s contributions needn’t end once a deal closes.
 With aircraft failing to retain their historical residual values, brokers can provide post-purchase asset-management services aimed at maximizing your return on investment.
 For example, they can offer market intelligence, including transaction reports of relevant sales, buying trends, and projections.
 This data can help you determine what upgrades to install in the aircraft or the best time to sell it.